dbtrick/dbtrick/README.md

 # Hi there, I'm Patrick 👋

-I am a Computer Science graduate currently working as a Software Developer.
-I am passionate about software development, data engineering, and cybersecurity.
+I’m a Computer Science graduate with a strong passion for building secure applications.
+I’m focused on developing software that is both innovative and safe from security threats.

 ## Languages and Tools